 A thesis is an argument or proposition declaring a discovery or insight, based on research, which is relevant to others.
 It is intended to contribute to scholarly debate.

 How should you approach the management and writing of your thesis?

 - Attend on campus workshops and/or use online resources

 - Submit your thesis for examination

 Theses are presented according to academic regulations.
-Refer to the Appendices in the relevant regulations for detailed requirements on the presentation of print and/or electronic versions of the examination thesis.
+Refer to the Guidelines in the regulations for detailed requirements on the presentation of print and/or electronic versions of the examination thesis.
 Topics covered are length, presentation, content, figures and tables, binding, and lodgement with the University.

 Research degree - PhD or Masters by research

 The Research Induction Plan and Statement of Agreement will determine:

 - your supervisors' involvement in elements of the thesis writing